 At the end of the current fiscal year, AMBAG reported a negative net position for the government as a whole as a result of AMBAG's pension obligations.

-AMBAG's overall net position increased \$68,464 from the prior fiscal year.
-The reasons for this overall increase are discussed in the following section for governmental activities.
+AMBAG'S overall net position decreased \$201,273 from the prior fiscal year.
+The reasons for this overall decrease are discussed in the following section for governmental activities.

 GOVERNMENTAL ACTIVITIES